-We expect that our revenue for the next several years will be derived primarily from the AbbVie and GSK Agreements.
-The balance of deferred revenue was \$293.8 million as of December 31, 2023, related to the AbbVie and GSK Agreements.
-The deferred revenue is expected to be recognized over the research and development period of the programs through proof-of-concept for AL002 and the completion of the initial Phase 2 clinical trials for specified indications for latozinemab and AL101.
+We expect that our revenue for the next several years will be derived primarily from the GSK Agreement.
+The balance of deferred revenue was \$195.8 million as of December 31, 2024, related to the GSK Agreement.
+The deferred revenue is expected to be recognized over the research and development period of the programs through the completion of the initial Phase 2 clinical trials for specified indications for latozinemab and AL101.